Mark of Cornwall

-Mark of Cornwall (Marcus, Margh, March or Marchell, Marc'h) was a sixth-century King of Kernow (Cornwall), possibly identical with King Conomor.
-As Mark or Marc (Marc'h), he is best known for his appearance in Arthurian legend as the uncle of Tristan and the husband of Iseult, who engages with Tristan in a secret liaison, giving Mark the epithet "Cuckold King".
+Mark of Cornwall (Marcus, Margh, March or Marchell, Marc'h) was a sixth-century King of Cornwall, possibly identical with King Conomor.
+As Mark or Marc (Marc'h), he is best known for his appearance in Arthurian legend as the uncle of Tristan and the husband of Iseult.
+His young wife engages with Tristan in a secret liaison, giving Mark the epithet "Cuckold King".